FSC-Lab/PX4-Autopilot/Single_drone_payload_estimation.md

 * `~/.ros/sitl_iris_1/etc/init.d-posix/airframes`
 * `~/.ros/sitl_iris_2/etc/init.d-posix/airframes`

-11. Run `roslaunch px4 single_drone_visual_sitl_QR_code_expanded.launch` for the no-wind case or `roslaunch px4 single_drone_visual_sitl_QR_code_wind.launch` for the case with the wind plugin applied, this launch file will launch mavros and start the rosbag writing process simultaneously.
+11. Run `roslaunch px4 single_iris_visual_QR_code_expanded.launch` for the no-wind case or `roslaunch px4 single_iris_visual_QR_code_wind.launch` for the case with the wind plugin applied, this launch file will launch mavros and start the rosbag writing process simultaneously.

 12. Launch QGroundControl, click `Plan` at the upper-left corner, then click `File` -> `Storage` -> `Open` to load the QGroundControl path file (.plan file).
 Then, click `Upload` at the top of the window.
 After that, click `Fly` at the upper-left control bar to return to the main page.